SCHOOL PROFILE DEMOGRAPHICS

 Currently, the total enrollment is 589 students in grades 6-8.
 Our student population is made up of 81% Black, 1% White, 16.9% Hispanic and 1.1% other.
 Approximately 85.03% of James A. Shanks Middle School students qualify for free or reduced meals.
 Our exceptional education and ELL populations are 18% and 6.0%, respectively.
 These populations include exceptionalities ranging from gifted to language impaired.

 The educational level of our staff ranges from Bachelors to Masters Degrees.
-Forty-one teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
+Thirty-nine teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
 Other instructional personnel include 2 guidance counselors, 1 media specialist, and a behavioral specialist.
 The student/teacher ratio is at the state requirements.
 The administrative staff includes three administrators.